For the complete documentation index, see llms.txt. This page is also available as Markdown.

 2. In your theme code, add data-price-multiplier=".X" to the per unit element, where X is what you want to multiple the price by.
 For example, if you wanted to show the per unit price when there are three units included, you would add data-price-multiplier=".33" to the element.

 Discounted Prices.
-Many brands use the compare price field in Shopify to show a perceived discount - these are easy to tag using our various selector types.
-However, some brands will use a different method to show discounted prices by manipulating the frontend prices & using something like a Checkout Script to achieve a perceived discount.
+Many brands use the compare-at price field in Shopify to show a perceived discount.
+These are easy to tag using our various selector types.
+However, some stores will use a different method to show discounted prices by manipulating the frontend prices, using something like a Checkout Script to achieve a perceived discount.
 If this is the case for your store, follow these steps to accurately tag those prices:

 2. In your theme code, add data-price-multiplier=".X" to the discounted price element, where X is the inverse of the discount you are applying.
 For example, if you were running a 20% discount, you would add data-price-multiplier=".8" to the element.

-You'll know you're done when all price, compare at price, installment and savings elements are highlighted in blue or green on all pages in your store!
+You'll know you're done when all price, compare-at, installment, and savings elements are highlighted in blue or green on all pages in your store.

 Having issues?
 Checkout our troubleshooting guide here or submit a ticket to our support team here!